mvsusp/sagemaker-container-support/operators.md

     python train.py
 ```

-** generic bash solution for SageMaker
+**generic bash solution for SageMaker**

+The first example, using only one instance works fine by just using [our SageMaker Env Variables](https://github.com/mvsusp/sagemaker-containers/tree/master#sm_hosts):

 ```bash
 $ mpirun -np 4 \